Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 Click to enter your 10-digit account number.

-If you've already registered in the state, you'll need to enter your tax account details in Gusto in order to pay employees.
+If you've already registered in the state, you'll need to enter your tax account details in Gusto.

 You'll need to be registered with one or more of the below agencies in order for Gusto to file and pay taxes on your behalf: